jasonruz/GEhack2015/README.md

 shows how to install iOS and Android platform support, so that you can run the app on a physical device and access the device hardware if desired.

+Ionic's Creator UI (https://creator.ionic.io/) is a good visual way to create the skeleton of a mobile app, though it doesn't currently support the Maps starter template, which the command line interface does.

 The initial version of this project was created using the command:

   `ionic start directory_name maps`